Assessment & Reporting

 If you would like more information on subject content in a particular subject area, please see the curriculum guide for KS3 on our website: https://www.thornden.hants.sch.uk/curriculum/subjects.

-Expected KS4 grade ranges based on historical performance at Thornden School:
+Expected KS4 grade ranges based on the student's performance in KS2 SATs in Year 6.

 What does progress at Thornden look like across 5 years of education?